 - Slowly lower yourself back down until the barbell is resting on the floor.

-If you’re using a barbell, don’t be afraid to use the right gear for barbell training (like a nylon belt) to keep your core tight and stable.
+If you’re using a barbell, don’t be afraid to use the right gear for barbell training (like a weightlifting belt) to keep your core tight and stable.

 4. Barbell Good Morning